 Are immigrant-native wage inequalities reduced in more bureaucratised workplaces where wage formation is more formalized?
 Are immigrant-native wage inequalities aggravated in workplaces where performance pay and bonuses are used?
 How does firm-level adoption of (skill-biased) technological innovations affect immigrant-origin employees at different skill levels?
 From a policy perspective, a better grasp of the proximate organizational mechanisms behind ethnic workplace inequalities will enable more targeted interventions and improved enforcement of equal opportunity laws.

 The project is financed by the Norwegian Research Council under Unge forskertalenter.
-The total grant award was for NOK 8 000 000.
+The total grant award is for NOK 9 453 000.

 - University of Massachusetts, Amherst